Hookin2 Hockey 2019

 Hookin2Hockey was developed by Hockey Australia and is designed for boys and girls aged under 10.
 Hookin2Hockey gives young boys and girls the opportunity to learn the basic skills of hockey, develop fundamental motor skills, make friends and have fun while learning how to play hockey.
 The Hookin2Hockey program has been separated into “Come and Try”, “Skills in Action” and “Stick to Hockey”.

 Buderim Rebels Hockey Club (BRHC) will be running weekly “Come and Try” practice sessions up until Easter school holidays, followed by weekly “Stick to Hockey” sessions from May until August (excluding holidays).

 H2H Come and Try

-The “Come and Practice” sessions are designed to provide beginners with hockey skills to enable them to start the hockey journey and allow the more experienced players to reconnect and continue their development.
-It provides an action 1-hour session to learn exciting new skills and have fun playing hockey under a safe and structured program.
+The “Come and Try” practice sessions are designed to provide beginners with hockey skills to enable them to start the hockey journey and also allow experienced H2H players to reconnect and continue their skill development.
+It provides active 45 min hockey training sessions for children to learn new skills and have fun playing hockey under a safe and structured program.